top of page

 Founder & CEO, Pelvic Health Specialist

-Dr. Soni is a pelvic health expert and has been practicing pelvic physical therapy since 12 years and has been a PT since 15 years.
-She has extensive education in pelvic health and has been part of expert panels, global conferences and pelvic health courses where she teaches other Pelvic PTs.
-She worked in New York City with leading pelvic pain specialists for 4 years before moving to NJ in 2018 to raise a family and started her own premier Pelvic PT practice.
-She lives with her husband and 3 year old son.
+Dr. Soni is a pelvic health expert and has been practicing pelvic physical therapy for 12 years and has been a PT for 15 years.
+She has extensive education in pelvic health and has been part of expert panels, global conferences, and pelvic health courses where she teaches other Pelvic PTs.
+She worked in New York City with leading pelvic pain specialists for 4 years before moving to NJ in 2018 to raise a family and start her own premier Pelvic PT practice.
+She lives with her husband and 3-year-old son.

 bottom of page